Rudhra: Plot

 Rudhra develops strong feelings for Madurai.
 Although Madurai is initially hesitant, he eventually agrees to assist Lalitha in unraveling the conspiracy.
 Madurai soon discovers Rudhra's true identity.
 Meanwhile, the corrupt officials remain skeptical about Rudhra's death and dispatch their men to tail Lalitha and Madurai's timely intervention rescues them from harm.
 After hearing the full story, Madurai devises a plan to bring the conspirators to justice.
 So, he randomly contacts police officers, inquiring about Mayaandi.
 He shortlists DCP Sundararajan and ACP Mohan as the perpetrators involved in Rudhra's family's murder.
 Although unaware of the cassette's existence, Madurai lures Sundararajan and Mohan by claiming to possess the video cassette they were searching for, offering to exchange it for money.
 He skillfully manipulates Sundararajan and Mohan into confessing their crimes with Mayaandi, which he secretly video records as evidence.
 He uses this recording to threaten them.
 However, Mayaandi reveals that he possesses the video cassette, exposing Madurai's ruse.
 Mayaandi now captures Madurai, Lalitha, and Rudhra.
 To escape, Madurai creates a diversion, claiming that the video cassette has a duplicate copy stored in a bank locker belonging to a central minister.
 This clever ploy leads to the arrest of Sundararajan and Mohan.

 Madurai, Lalitha, and Rudhra engage in a fierce hand-to-hand combat with Maayandi and his henchmen.
 Ultimately, Madurai fatally shoots Maayandi, cleverly staging the scene to make it appear as though Lalitha had fired the shot in self-defense, retaliating against Maayandi's attempt to shoot her.
 Before the police arrive to intervene, Madurai and Rudhra make a swift escape.

 Soundtrack

 The music was composed by Gangai Amaran.
-The lyrics were written by Vaali and Gangai Amaran.
+The lyrics were written by Vaali and Amaran.